 - Recover Files from Formatted Hard Drive

 How's your experience in working on a large Excel file in Windows 10, like ~10MB?
 In fact, accountants for example, are producing Excel files with much bigger size than 10MB.
 Some people noticed that large files are likely to cause a crash in Excel.
-Is the file size reponsible for the crash?
+Is the file size responsible for the crash?

 As a matter of fact, big file size is not the real culprit for the Excel crashing issue.
-It's said that unstable, crashing or freezing workbooks only tend to happen when your spreadsheets have grown to at least 20MB in size, given how much processing power the modern computers have.
+It's said that unstable, crashing, or freezing workbooks only tend to happen when your spreadsheets have grown to at least 20MB in size, given how much processing power modern computers have.
 Hence, you should consider other factors that crash Excel when the file you're working on is far less than 20MB in size.

 Why Large Excel Files Crash

-Except the fact that the excel file is really large over 20MB, chances are that there are other factors that make your Excel unsteady to use.
+Except for the fact that the excel file is really large over 20MB, chances are that there are other factors that make your Excel unsteady to use.
 The factors are basically as follows:

-- Formatting, styles and shapes in a worksheet
+- Formatting, styles, and shapes in a worksheet

 - Calculations and formulas in a worksheet